trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **Task Description:** Participants devise search technologies that promote credible and correct information over incorrect information, with the assumption that correct information can better lead people to make correct decisions.

-Each topic concerns itself with a health issue and a treatment for that issue.
-The topics represent a user who is looking for information that is useful for making a decision about whether or not the treatment is helpful or unhelpful for treating the health issue.
+Each search topic represents a user who is looking for information that is useful for making a "yes" or "no" decision regarding a health-related question.
 Better search result rankings will place very useful documents that are credible and correct at the top of ranking, and will not return incorrect information.
 In this search task, incorrect information is considered harmful and should not be returned.

 Each topic will be formulated as a yes/no question.
-For example, "Is dexamethasone a good treatment for croup?"
+For example, "Does apple cider vinegar work to treat ear infections?"
 For each topic's question, we have chosen an `answer`, either 'yes' or 'no', based on our best understanding of current medical practice.  **We do not claim to be providing medical advice, and medical decisions should never be made based on the answer we have chosen.
 Consult a medical doctor for professional advice.**

 Correct documents are those considered to be supportive of the topic's correct `answer`, and incorrect documents are those that are supportive of the wrong `answer`.